 Li Na sets new mark: first Asian-born player in Tennis Hall

-Li Na sets new mark: first Asian-born player in Tennis HallTennis Hall of Fame inductee Yevgeny Kafelnikov, of Russia, waves to the crowd as he is introduced during ceremonies at the International Tennis Hall of Fame, Saturday, July 20, 2019, in Newport, R.I.
-(AP Photo/Stew Milne)

-NEWPORT, R.I.
-(AP) -- Li Na has broken new ground at the International Tennis Hall of Fame.
+NEWPORT, R.I. — Li Na has broken new ground at the International Tennis Hall of Fame.

 The 37-year-old former Chinese star on Saturday became the first Asian-born player to be inducted.